 On 28 December 2018, the Company received correspondence from the PRA referring to the UK EEA Passport Rights (amendment etc and Transitional Provisions) (EU Exit) Regulations 2018, stating that no further action was required on the part of the Company at that time in order to avail of the rights under this legislation.
+During 2020 the Company actively engaged with the PRA to assist with its application.
+The timing on when the Prudential Regulatory Authority and Financial Conduct Authority (UK regulator) will authorise the UK branch of the Company has yet to be determined.
 It is the position of the Company that this action mitigates the risk presented by Brexit to an acceptable level at this time.